mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 which the effects became permanent and could be exported to neighboring worlds, the Imperium could have a huge problem on its hands.
-The developing Imperium used to ‘cleanse’ such worlds in the past but now tries to manage them more carefully.
-At the very least, a Red Zone designation might be warranted should any changes occur in Night’s unique ecosystem.
+The developing Imperium used to 'cleanse' such worlds in the past but now tries to manage them more carefully.
+At the very least, a Red Zone designation might be warranted should any changes occur in Night's unique ecosystem.

 Cadion